Fate unclear as House sets Wednesday vote on compromise immigration bill

 "We've made it extremely clear we want to keep families together and we want to secure the border and enforce our laws," the Wisconsin Republican told reporters.

+But the prospects of passing the legislation remains slim as many conservatives are not supportive of the bill.

-Changes may still be made to the legislation.
-House Republican leaders are weighing the addition of a 116-page amendment filed late Monday by Rep. Bob Goodlatte, R-Va., chair of the House Judiciary Committee, that includes provisions on E-verify and agricultural work visas.
+Hours after Republicans suggested that changes could still be made to the legislation, they decided to exclude two provisions that were part of a 116-page amendment filed late Monday by Rep. Bob Goodlatte, R-Va., chairman of the House Judiciary Committee, that includes provisions on E-verify and agricultural work visas.

 Breaking News Emails

-The measure would ensure that all new employees are determined eligible to work in the U.S. through the E-verify system.
-It would also establish a new visa program for foreign workers looking for jobs in the agricultural industry, allowing American companies to hire 450,000 agricultural foreign workers for only three years if they can't find enough U.S. workers to fill those jobs.
+The measure would have ensured that all new employees are determined eligible to work in the U.S. through the E-verify system.
+It would also have established a new visa program for foreign workers looking for jobs in the agricultural industry, allowing American companies to hire 450,000 agricultural foreign workers for only three years if they can't find enough U.S. workers to fill those jobs.

+Two moderate Republicans — Reps.
+Jeff Denham, R-Calif., and Carlos Curbelo, R-Fla. — said that the provisions were not added to the overall bill because it became evident that they wouldn't garner enough support to pass the measure.

 Meanwhile, some voiced frustration that they haven't heard from Trump publicly on the latest in negotiations even though he spoke to Goodlatte on Tuesday.